tools4BCI/SignalServer/doc/tia/source/control_connection.rst

 The control connection can be used by the clients to send requests to the server such as "start/stop data transmission".

+Each message which is send from the client to the server or vice versa is structured as followed:

+* Version line
+* Command line
+* Optional content description line
+* Empty lines
+* Optional xml content

+Remarks:

+* The protocol is in the style of HTTP
+* The message is split into lines which are terminated by the 0x0A character (also known as ``\n``, line feed or <LF>)
+* Some messages contain additional XML-structured content which is UTF-8 encoded
+* All characters are case sensitive!

 Server Commands
 ---------------

-A TiA server implementation has to support the following commands:
+A TiA 1.0 server implementation has to support the following commands:

+* Get config
+* Get data connection
+* Start data transmission
+* Stop data transmission

 Get Config